-Sunday Streets car-free route stretches down The Bayview’s main corridor of Third Street, where commuters catch the T, the city’s first new light rail line in more than half a century.
-Make the day yours with fun, free exhibits and activities.
+Sunday Streets runs through The Bayview’s main corridor, with a car-free route spanning Third Street from 22nd Street to Carroll Avenue.
+Walk, bike or catch the T Line (the city’s first new light rail line in more than half a century) which will run throughout the day.
+Make the day yours with fun, free exhibits and activities and five Activity Hubs.

 Sunday Streets works with community groups and local partners to create fun, friendly spaces for locals and to activate street corners and storefronts to engage visitors, showcasing spots like soul food restaurant Auntie April’s, arts center Bayview Opera House, and neighborhood favorite Sam Jordan’s Bar and Grill.

 Each Sunday Streets is made possible with the support and dedication of volunteers like you.
 From event prep and neighborhood outreach to staffing the event, there’s something for everyone

 We strongly encourage biking, walking, or taking public transportation to get to Sunday Streets when possible.

 MUNI: For trip planning and other Muni-related info, go to www.sfmta.com.
 Visit sfmta.com/alerts the week before the event for updated information on any MUNI lines that will be rerouted during the event.
 Bikes are allowed on front racks of buses.
 The Bayview/Dogpatch Sunday Streets route is served by the following MUNI lines: